 Because of the necessary width of their cylinders, overall configurations, and their weight distribution, revolvers are generally wider and more difficult to conceal than semiautos.
 Another matter to consider is that because of their designs, revolvers can become “out of time.”
 In other words, the cylinder no longer precisely aligns cartridges with the barrel.
 This can cause splashback of portions of a bullet, and in extreme cases, injure the shooter or bystanders.
 While this is usually not seen outside of significant mechanical failure or significantly worn (as in mechanically degraded) weapons, it is something about which to always be aware with revolvers.

 Revolvers also tend to be much harder to accessorize than semiautomatic pistols.
 Adding laser sights, optical sights and lights is much more difficult, and options, fewer.
 Though some custom revolvers, like the S&W in the header photo, can be outfitted with such accessories, it usually takes a gunsmith to install the necessary mounts, where with many contemporary semiautomatics, accessory rails are built into the design, and an increasing number are capable of accepting optical sights.

 Despite this litany of potential problems, modern, quality revolvers are generally quite safe and reliable and will usually fire every round without fail right out of the box.
-Their prices are also competitive with semi autos.
+Their prices can be competitive with semiautos.
 However, no one should carry or rely on any firearm for self-defense without function verification and familiarization training consisting of firing several hundred rounds through the weapon.